Lisandro López (footballer, born 1983)

-Lisandro López (born 2 March 1983), sometimes known as simply Lisandro, is an Argentine professional footballer who plays for Argentine Primera División club Sarmiento.
-Primarily a striker, he is also capable of playing on the wings.
+Lisandro López (born 2 March 1983), sometimes known as simply Lisandro, is an Argentine former professional footballer.
+Primarily a striker, he was also capable of playing on the wings.

 After starting out at Racing Club in 2003, he spent four years each with Porto in Portugal and Lyon in France, winning eight major titles between the two teams.
 He also played professionally in Qatar, Brazil and the United States, before returning to Argentina.

 López won seven caps for the Argentina national team in four years, having made his debut in 2005.

 Club career

 Racing Club

 López was born in the small town of Rafael Obligado, in Buenos Aires Province's vast agricultural interior region.
 He arrived at Racing Club at the age of 18 and, just two years later, made his Argentine Primera División debut in the 2003 Clausura; also in the side was a young Diego Milito leading the attack, and his subsequent exit to Genoa opened the doors to a regular first-team spot which López made his own in 2004.

 López was crowned top scorer in the 2004 Apertura tournament, going on to score 26 goals in 71 league appearances and over 30 in all competitions.
-During his spell at the Estadio Presidente Juan Domingo Perón, he was nicknamed Licha.
+During his spell at El Cilindro, he was nicknamed Licha.